-Sunniland remained Florida’s top producer until 1964, when Sun Oil Co., after spending $10 million on 34 dry holes, discovered the Felda field in nearby Hendry County.
+By 1954, the Sunniland oilfield was producing 500,000 barrels per year from eleven wells at average depths of 11,575 feet.
+The field remained Florida’s top producer until 1964, when Sun Oil Company — after spending $10 million on 34 dry holes — discovered the Felda oilfield in nearby Hendry County.

-Pleased with its discovery of the Sunniland oil field, Humble Oil accepted the $50,000 prize offered by the state, added $10,000 – and donated the $60,000 equally between the University of Florida and the Florida State College for Women.
-Humble would later become the Exxon Corp., now ExxonMobil.
+Pleased with its discovery of the Sunniland oilfield, Humble Oil accepted the $50,000 prize offered by the state, added $10,000 — and donated the $60,000 equally between the University of Florida and the Florida State College for Women.
+Humble would later become the Exxon, now ExxonMobil.

 Learn about the earliest oilfield discoveries in other U.S. producing states in First Oil Discoveries.